pytorch/serve/test/performance/README.md

 ```

 1. global_config.yaml
-   - It is a master template for all_comm the test cases and is shared across all the tests.
+   - It is a master store for common items across all the tests.
-   - It contains all the common yaml sections, criteria, monitoring metrics etc.
+   - It contains the common sections, criteria, monitoring metrics etc.
    - It also contain variables in the format ${variable} for metric thresholds and other test specific attributes.

 2. environments/*.yaml
+   - It stores values specific to an environment.
+An environment reflects the underlying compute characteristics.
+For e.g. macos_xlarge, ubuntu_xlarge etc.
-   - A test case can have multiple environment files.
-If you have a environment dependent metrics you can create an environment
+   - A test case can have multiple environments.
-   yaml file.
-For ex. macos_xlarge, ubuntu_xlarge etc.
-   - The environment file contains values for all the variables mentioned in global_config.yaml and test.yaml.
+   - The environment file can override variable values defined in global_config.yaml and test.yaml.

-3. test.yaml
+3. test_name.yaml
-   - The test.yaml is main yaml for a test case.
+   - The central file for a test case.
 Note the name of the yaml should be same as the test folder.
-   - It inherits the master template global_config.yaml.
-   And it usually contains the scenario, specific pre-processing commands (if any), and special criteria (if any) applicable for that test case only.
+   - It contains the scenario, specific pre-processing commands (optional) and special criteria (optional) relevant for the test case.
-   - If you want a behavior other than defined in the master template, It is possible to override sections of global_config.yaml in the individual test case.
-   The global_config.yaml's top-level sections can be overridden, merged, or appended based on below rules:
+   - It inherits the settings defined global_config.yaml. global_config.yaml's top-level sections can be overridden, merged, or appended based on following rules
-        1. By default the dictionaries get merged.
+        1. By default the test cases configurations get merged with the global configuration.
-        2. If the dictionary key is prepended with '~' it will get overridden.
+        2. If the dictionary key is pre-pended with '~', it will get overridden.
-        3. The list gets appended.
+        3. The lists in yaml section gets appended.
+   - Below are the sample yamls to demonstrate the merging of global_config and test_name yamls.
+The list in "services" section in global_config will
+   get appended by list in 'services' section of test yaml.
+The 'reporting' section will get replaced by '~reporting' section from test yaml.
+   Refer test case for more details [tests/scale_down_workers/scale_down_workers.yaml](tests/scale_down_workers/scale_down_workers.yaml) and [global_config.yaml](tests/global_config.yaml)

+    ```yaml
+    #global_config.yaml

+    services:
+      - module: shellexec
+        prepare:
+          - "curl -s -O ${INPUT_IMG_URL}"
+          - "mkdir /tmp/ts_model_store"

+    reporting:
+        - module: passfail
+          criteria:
+            # API requests KPI crieteria
+            - success of ${API_LABEL}<${API_SUCCESS} for 10s, stop as failed
+            - avg-rt of ${API_LABEL}>${API_AVG_RT}, ${STOP_ALIAS} as failed

+    ```

+    ```yaml
+    #test.yaml

+    services:
+      - module: shellexec
+        prepare:
+            - "${SERVER_START_CMD} --model-store /tmp/ts_model_store > /dev/null 2>&1"

+    ~reporting:
+        - module: passfail
+          criteria:
+            # Inbuilt Criteria
+            - success of ScaleDown<${SCL_DWN_SUCC} for 10s, ${STOP_ALIAS} as failed
+            - avg-rt of ScaleDown>${SCL_DWN_RT}, ${STOP_ALIAS} as failed
+    ```

 4. test.jmx
+   -  The JMeter test scenario file.
+The test.yaml runs the scenario mentioned in the .jmx file.4. test.jmx
    -  The JMeter test scenario file.
 The test.yaml runs the scenarion mentioned in the .jmx file.